 Southern Tablelands Arts works with our members, makers & creative communities.
 Energising and supporting the living culture of the Southern Highlands & Tablelands of NSW through a program of activities and events.
 We support, create, educate and advocate for the arts in the region.

-Our Councils are Goulburn Mulwaree Council, Hilltops Council, Upper Lachlan Shire, Wingecarribee Shire, Wollondilly Shire and Yass Valley Council.
-Queanbeyan Palerang Council are currently not contributing members.
-STA are part of the state wide network of Regional Arts Development Organisations supported by Create NSW.
+Our Councils are Goulburn Mulwaree Council, Hilltops Council, Queanbeyan-Palerang Regional Council, Upper Lachlan Shire, Wingecarribee Shire, Wollondilly Shire and Yass Valley Council.
+STA are part of the state wide network of Regional Arts Network supported by the NSW Government through Create NSW.

 Lives in Queanbeyan Palerang.
 Committed arts professional.

 Projects & Comms

 Lives in Goulburn Mulwaree.
 Passionate about access and inclusion.
 Artist and knitter.

 Lives in Wollondilly

 Visual artist, lover of ancient history and books.

 Lives in Wingecarribee Shire.

 Lives in Wingecarribee Shire and works with Wollondilly Council.
 Community hero with skills in education & access.